 The moisture meter provided in your Growing Dome kit works by measuring the electrical conductivity of the soil.
 Water is a great conductor, so if the soil is moist the electrical currents will be higher.
 You will be able to easily read the meter and tell if your soil needs more water.

 A soil probe is a tool that has a pointed end and a few notches in it.
-Simply stick the pointed end of the probe into the soil and lift up.
+Simply stick the pointed end of the probe into the soil and lift it up.
 This will give you a better look at the moisture content of various levels of your soil.

-Other Considerations
+Other Considerations for Watering Best Practices

-It is best to thoroughly water your raised beds, not just spot watering around plants.
+It is best to thoroughly water your raised beds, not just spot-watering around plants.
 Making sure to saturate the entire bed will help to ensure that the plant’s roots grow deep.
 Spot watering or just giving your raised beds a little sprinkle of water can lead your plants to maintain a shallow root structure and thus dry out more quickly leading to more frequent watering.

 Because young seedlings and young trees do not have established root systems yet, it is important to make sure to keep the soil surface moist.
 Furthermore, even if you do not have any plants in your raised beds, watering the soil is important to prevent the bacteria and fungus from dying off and leading to hydrophobic conditions.